Sheffield Short Story Competition 2020

 What makes a good short story?

 Well, it’s a very personal thing.
-Last year, there was a degree of consistency amongst the judges, with a broad consensus over an approximate ranking, but there was no immediately obvious winner.
+When we've judged our Off the Shelf competetions there has been a degree of consistency amongst the judges, with a broad consensus over an approximate ranking, but with no immediately obvious front-runner.
 The judges argued for their own favourites – and some of them were read aloud to try to persuade the others just how good they were.
 What moves one person, based on their own life experience, may leave another under-whelmed.

 That said, here is our top tips:

-- You don’t have words to waste in a 1000 word story – every single word has to do its share of the work.
+- You have no words to waste in a 500 word story – every single word has to do its share of the work.
 If it doesn’t, get rid – your editing time could well equal your writing time.

 - There needs to be some “thing” that provokes a response in your reader: something they weren’t expecting (or possibly were expecting once they're part way in), a revelation, a discovered truth etc. That “thing” can make you laugh, move you, kick you in the gut, make you want to curse, or even just roll your eyes or raise an eyebrow.
 But what you don’t want is your reader to think: "So what?"